nibalizer/tinc-presentation/index.rst

 https://github.com/nibalizer/tinc-presentation

-Note that the 'seasag' branch is where this particular presentation lives
+Note that the 'hope11' tag/branch is where this particular presentation lives